-Mary is the Executive Director of Front Line Defenders, an organisation she established in 2001 to meet the immediate security and protection needs of human rights defenders at risk around the world.
+Mary is the former Executive Director of Front Line Defenders, an organisation she established in 2001 to meet the immediate security and protection needs of human rights defenders at risk around the world.
 Mary is widely respected in the international human rights movement and has been a leading figure in developing rapid response mechanisms and institutional responses for HRDs.
 Prior to Front Line Defenders, Mary was Director of the Irish Section of Amnesty International from 1988 to 2000.
 She became a Board member in 1975 and was elected Chair from 1983 to 1987.
 Mary was awarded the Irish Life WMB Social Entrepreneur of the Year Award in 2008.
 In 2011, she received the Irish Tatler Woman of the Year Special Recognition Award.
 In 2014, Mary was awarded the French insignia of Chevalier de l'Ordre National de la Légion d'Honneur and an honorary degree of Doctor in Laws from Trinity College Dublin.
 In 2015, she was appointed Adjunct Professor in the School of Business Trinity College Dublin.

 Noeline Blackwell is an Irish-based lawyer specialising in refugee law and is the Chief Executive of the Dublin Rape Crisis Centre.
 Prior to that post, she served as the Director General of FLAC (Free Legal Advice Centres), an NGO that provides free legal advice and services for those living in poverty.
 She is the former Chairperson of both the International Human Rights Trust and the Irish Section of Amnesty International.